 Oak and ash comprise a substantial part of the city's urban forest.
-Unfortunately, these trees are targeted by deadly epidemic diseases or infestations.
-Maplewood's Diseased Tree Inspection program is designed to slow the spread of two tree diseases or pests:
+Unfortunately, new deadly diseases affecting these trees have moved into our area.
+Maplewood's Diseased Tree Inspection program is designed to slow the spread of:

 Emerald Ash Borer-all species of ash (Fraxinus)